Data Pool

 - The pool is copied to its final location and permissions configured.

-is generated. - The pool metadata is added to the pool index within the data catalogue to appear in our Data Lake
+- The pool metadata is added to the pool index within the data catalogue to appear in our Data Lake

 - The draft pool’s read-only snapshot is deleted.